kvarak/dnd/docs/_Classes/paladin.md

 | 6 | A tyrant was your only witness as you swore to someday end his rule and liberate the domain.

-{{}}">feature
-## Paladin Feature Change
-The Oath of Anarchy is sworn by paladins dedicated to struggling in behalf of chaos against law.
-Such paladins may thus be disinterested with the conflicts of good and evil and even disregard them.
-The following features are changed when you take this oath:

-#### Channel Divinity
-If you select the Magic Circle Channel Option, it instead functions against constructs, devils and other lawfully aligned extraplanar creatures.

-#### Detect Law
-When you use your Divine Sense, you detect the presence of constructs, devils and other lawfully aligned extraplanar creatures instead of celestials, fiends and undead.

-#### Divine Blessings
-You do not have access to the ***Protection from Evil*** divine blessing.
-You can instead use:

- ***Protection from Law***.
-Constructs, devils and other lawfully aligned extraplanar creatures have disadvantage on attack rolls against you.
-In addition you can’t be charmed, frightened, or possessed by them.

-#### Forceful Strikes
-All base paladin class features that deal radiant damage, instead deal force damage.

-#### Divine Smite
-You can not use Divine Smite.
-This feature is replaced by Chaos Strike.

 ### Chaos Strike
 When you attack a creature with a melee weapon, you can spend Devotion to bless your strike with the powers of primordial chaos.
 If you miss, the Devotion is not spent.
 Otherwise, you deal 1d6 extra damage per Devotion spent in addition to the weapon’s damage.
 Constructs, devils and other lawfully aligned extraplanar creatures take an additional d6 damage.